 Homeschooling is hard work — I’m not going to sugarcoat it.
 And to be sure all that hard work is accounted for, you need to create a homeschool transcript that accurately portrays the courses, grades, GPA, and extracurriculars your student has accomplished.

 Fortunately, there are helpful homeschool transcript makers and services that allow parents and students to make a professional-looking transcript that will appeal to colleges.
-Check out Apple Core System, HSLDA Transcript Service, or Classical Conversations’ own Academic Records for a transcript generator that will even calculate your student’s GPA!
+Check out Tools for Transcripts, HSLDA Transcript Service, or Classical Conversations’ own Academic Records for a transcript generator that will even calculate your student’s GPA!

 But before I get ahead of myself, let’s first break down how to make a homeschool transcript.
 Here are the four steps you need to take to create a homeschool high school transcript: